codemyriad/cr-sqlite-js/packages/rx-query/README.md

 # @vlcn.io/rx-query

+A highly efficient reactive query system for database operations.

+## Overview

+`rx-query` is an advanced query-based reactivity system designed to optimize database operations in applications with complex data requirements.
+It significantly improves upon the `rx-tbl` approach by selectively updating only the queries affected by specific writes, rather than re-running all queries that touch a given table.

+## Key Features

+- Efficient query-based reactivity
-WIP - more efficient query based reactivity.
+- Selective query updates based on write operations

-`rx-tbl` would re-run all queries that hit a given table when a write hit that table.
-This is problematic for apps with hundreds of queries against the same table.

-Why would this happen?
-Well imagine a presentation editor.
-You have little slide thumbnails or previews.
-Each of these previews would query a `component` table to get the components belonging to the slide.
-Any time you add a component on a slide, each preview would re-query the component table.
-If you have hundreds of slides this could be hundreds of queries with the dumb `rx-tbl` approach.

-`rx-query` looks at the write being made and finds the exact queries that would be impacted by that write.

-# Where this is efficient
+- Support for single table queries and single-hop joins
+- Query AST manipulation and dataflow rewriting
+- Relation caching for optimized join operations
+- Transactional write processing

+## Use Case Example

+Imagine a presentation editor with hundreds of slides, each containing multiple components.
+With `rx-query`, adding a component to a single slide won't trigger unnecessary re-queries for all other slides, significantly improving performance in large-scale applications.

+## Efficiency Breakdown

+### Highly Efficient For:
 - Single table queries (`SELECT * FROM foo WHERE ...`)
-- Queries that do a single hop join (`SELECT * FROM foo JOIN bar ON foo.id = bar.foo_id WHERE ...`)
+- Single-hop join queries (`SELECT * FROM foo JOIN bar ON foo.id = bar.foo_id WHERE ...`)
-- Updates that include WHERE conditions on the same columns used by select queries
+- Updates and deletes with WHERE conditions matching select query columns
-- Deletes that include WHERE conditions on the same columns used by select queries
+- Insert operations

+### Less Efficient For:
-- Inserts
+- Multi-hop join queries

-# Where this is inefficient

-- Queries that do multi-hop joins (`SELECT foo.* FROM foo JOIN bar ON foo.id = bar.foo_id JOIN baz on bar.baz_id = baz.id`)
-- Updates or deletes that do not include WHERE conditions on the same columns used by select queries
+- Updates or deletes without WHERE conditions matching select query columns
-- When thousands of queries against the same table are active.
-We currently scan the list of active queries for a table on insert.
-This is fine up to a few hundred active queries against a single table.
-In the future we'll introduce range trees to optimize this case.
-# rx-query

-A reactive query system for efficient database operations.

-## Features

-- Query AST manipulation
-- Dataflow rewriting
-- Relation caching
-- Transactional operations
+- Scenarios with thousands of active queries against a single table (optimization planned)

-## Components
+## Core Components

-### QueryAST

-Provides types and functions for working with query Abstract Syntax Trees (ASTs).
+1. **QueryAST**: Handles query Abstract Syntax Tree operations

-- `QueryAST`: Type definition for the query AST.
+   - `QueryAST`: Type definition for query ASTs
-- `queryToAST()`: Converts a query string to an AST.
+   - `queryToAST()`: Converts query strings to ASTs
-- `astToQuery()`: Converts an AST back to a query string.
+   - `astToQuery()`: Converts ASTs back to query strings

-### QueryToDataflow

-Handles the rewriting of queries into dataflow representations.
+2. **QueryToDataflow**: Manages query rewriting for dataflow optimization

-- `rewrittenQueryToDataflow()`: Converts a query AST to a dataflow representation.
+   - `rewrittenQueryToDataflow()`: Converts query ASTs to dataflow representations

-### RelationCache

-Implements caching for relation data to optimize join operations.
+3. **RelationCache**: Implements caching for optimized join operations

-### RxDbTx

-Manages reactive database transactions, collecting writes and processing them post-commit.
+4. **RxDbTx**: Manages reactive database transactions
+   - Collects writes and processes them post-commit

 ## Benefits

-- Coalesces duplicate queries
+- Eliminates duplicate queries
-- Implements query caching
+- Implements efficient query caching
-- Collects read queries across micro-tasks into a single IndexedDB transaction
+- Consolidates read queries across micro-tasks into single IndexedDB transactions
-- Folds multiple calls to the same `useQuery` into a single database query
+- Optimizes multiple calls to the same `useQuery` into a single database query

-This package aims to simplify the implementation of a fully reactive query system.
-# rx-query

-A reactive query system for efficient database operations.
+## Future Improvements

+- Implementation of range trees to optimize scenarios with thousands of active queries against a single table

-## Features
+## Getting Started

-- Query AST manipulation
-- Dataflow rewriting
-- Relation caching
-- Transactional operations
+(Add installation instructions and basic usage examples here)

-## Components
+## Contributing

-### QueryAST

-Provides types and functions for working with query Abstract Syntax Trees (ASTs).

-- `QueryAST`: Type definition for the query AST.
-- `queryToAST()`: Converts a query string to an AST.
-- `astToQuery()`: Converts an AST back to a query string.

-### QueryToDataflow

-Handles the rewriting of queries into dataflow representations.

-- `rewrittenQueryToDataflow()`: Converts a query AST to a dataflow representation.

-### RelationCache

-Implements caching for relation data to optimize join operations.

-### RxDbTx

-Manages reactive database transactions, collecting writes and processing them post-commit.
+(Add contribution guidelines here)

-## Benefits
+## License

-- Coalesces duplicate queries
-- Implements query caching
-- Collects read queries across micro-tasks into a single IndexedDB transaction
-- Folds multiple calls to the same `useQuery` into a single database query

-This package aims to simplify the implementation of a fully reactive query system.
+(Add license information here)